What is this insect and where does it come from?

 Autumn – diet switches back to sugary foods i.e decaying fruits with less predation on insects and honey bees.

 The YLAH is a voracious predator with no natural predators of its own.
-It can predate on as many as 50+ insects a day and uses the protein to feed larvae in the nest.
-In return the larvae secrete a sweet substance for the adult hornets.
-In one season a colony of hornets can consume as much as 11kg’s of insects.
-It is a significant threat to the regional biodiversity as they predate pollinators including bumble bees, solitary bees, wasps and honey bees as well as flies, caterpillars, spiders and numerous small insects
+It can predate on as many as 50+ insects a day.
+It uses the protein to feed larvae in the nest.
+In return, the larvae secrete a sweet substance for the adult hornets.
+In one season, a colony of hornets can consume 11kg of insects.
+It is a significant threat to the regional biodiversity, as they predate pollinators including bumble bees, solitary bees, wasps and honey bees as well as flies, caterpillars, spiders and numerous small insects.

-In Asia, the local adapted honey bee (Apis Cerana) defends itself by flying quickly to and from the colony.
-They are very effective at balling the hornet and killing it.
-Apis mellifera mellifera is not so well adapted.
+In Asia, the native honey bee (Apis Cerana) flies quickly to and from the colony, avoiding the hornets.
+They are also very effective at balling the hornet (smothering it) and killing it by heat.
+Our honey bees (Apis mellifera mellifera) fly more slowly and they are easy prey.

 French beekeepers have devised many ingenious methods of defending hives.
 A simple method is to make & fit a muzzle or wire mesh housing to the front of a hive.
 This does not stop the YLAH from hawking, but the mesh (even as wide as 25mm) is sufficient to deter the YLAH from flying through it.
-This gives the bees a safe area outside the hive so they can spot the YLAH, and fly off in different directions before the YLAH can catch them.
+This gives the bees a safe area outside the hive.
+They can spot the YLAH, and fly away in different directions.
 This also reduces colony stress.

-A pre made muzzle costing about £40 – £50, or DIY using scraps of wood and wire mesh
+A bought muzzle costs £40 – £50, or DIY using scraps of wood and wire mesh

 Another method is the Electric Harp.
 Info to follow.

 Yes.
-There are several trapsavailable to buy.
-Choose or make a selective trap.
-A selective trap has holes that allow YLAH to enter (about 8mm).
+There are several traps available .
+Choose a selective trap with holes that allow YLAH to enter (about 8mm).
 Larger insects cannot enter and smaller ones can escape.
-It is important to use a suitable attractant liquid and to create an island using sponge, or you will have a trap full of drowned insects.
+It is important to use a suitable attractant liquid (details to follow) and to create an island using sponge, or you will have a trap full of drowned insects.

-It is important to know how to identify a Yellow Legged Asian Hornet compared to other native insects such as the European Hornet or the Wood Wasp (it also has yellow legs) or the Hornet Mimic Hoverfly for example.
+It is important to be able to identify a Yellow Legged Asian Hornet compared to other native insects eg. the European Hornet or the Wood Wasp (it also has yellow legs) or the Hornet Mimic Hoverfly.

 ID vespa velutina yellow-legged hornet